CouncilDataProject/cdp-frontend/CONTRIBUTING.md

     $ npm run test
     $ npm run build
     ```

+* Build and deploy the Storybook docs to your forked repo's GitHub page for a live preview of your changes
+    ```
+    $ npm run build-storybook-docs
+    $ npm run deploy-storybook-docs
+    ```
+## Your Pull Request

 * Commit your changes and push your branch to GitHub.
     ```